afarnham/preflight/README.md

 Options
 -------

-Valid targets are "simulator" and "device"
+Valid targets are "simulator" and "device".

--a for ARCH (e.g. '-a i386').
-Valid values are i386, armv7, armv7s and anything else Apple puts out.
+Use the option "-a" to change the target architecture (e.g. '-a i386').
+Valid values are i386, armv7, armv7s and anything else Apple supports.

-The --with-libz option shows how to pull in the libz from iOS instead of compiling your own
+The --with-libz option in the example above shows how to pull in the libz from iOS instead of compiling your own

-You should run this script once for each target + arch compbination you need.
-For example
+You should run this script once for each target and archictecture compbination you need.
+Most people will want device + armv7, device + armv7s, and simulator + i386

-device + armv7

-device + armv7s

-simulator + i386

 Once all the libraries for each target have been built, put them into a fat lib using lipo.
 Example: